DialogInsight/DIAnalytics2_Android/README.md

      Note:
      the DI fields always start with a "f_".
 In the DI project fields page, look at the fields tagged as “primary field” and note their      code.
 In the following steps, just prepend “f_” with any field code.
 For instance, a DI field with the code “idCustomer” will            become “f_idCustomer”.

-     This is made in two simples step.
-First, gather the primary key fields informations in a HashMap.

-     For example, a project where the unique key is composed of the EMail field, do:
      ```java
     DIContact contactData = new DIContact();
     contactData.getDIContactData().put("f_EMail", mEmailEditText.getText().toString());